Juniper/healthbot-rules/juniper_official/Solutions/Pfe-wedge-detection/README.md

 		> Supported healthbot version: 3.0.0
 		> Detals:
 		 Monitors PFE RPD syslog events as per the GROK patterns defined by the user.
-### Rule name: check-pfe-wedge-events
-		> Description: "Using this rule the PFE Wedge events will be monitored"
-		> Synopsis: "PFE Wedge events monitor"
-		> Rule file name: wedge-events-syslog.rule

-		> Supported products: MX

-			> Supported platforms: All;

-		> Supported healthbot version: 3.0.0
-		> Detals:
-		 Monitors PFE WEDGE syslog events as per the GROK patterns defined by the user.
 ### Rule name: check-pfe-manual-jmb-events
 		> Description: "Using this rule the jmb events will be monitored"
 		> Synopsis: "jmb events monitor"